Omotoye/markerlessBoMI_FaMa/README.md

 for more information about the project objectives [click here](docs/assignment_instructions.pdf)

+## Code description

+The main features of the code may be found [here](https://omotoye.github.io/markerlessBoMI_FaMa/)

 ## User Guide

 1. Install Coppeliasim EDU version [click here](https://www.coppeliarobotics.com/downloads), it will be necessary to control the robots.